PedroThezi/PedroThezi/README.md

 ## About Me

-I'm a Computer Engineering student in my fourth semester, passionate about data science, software development, and exploring new technologies.
+I'm a Computer Engineering student, passionate about data science, data analysis, and exploring new technologies.

 ## Featured Projects